 2) This is also not about template, format or creation of a test plan document.
 We are going to address the pre-documentation considerations for an automation project, more in the lines of a feasibility analysis.

-3) This is also not tool specific
+3) This also not tools specifically

 Every activity in the SDLC takes time, effort, infrastructure- in other words- MONEY.